KT-1000/TwitterFrisk/README.md

 # TwitterFrisk

 TwitterFrisk is a search engine that uses the Twitter API to return tweets given a user-entered string.
+It also displays any hashtags used in the returned tweets, along with a count of how many times that hastag occurred.

 ![TwitterFrisk in action](/static/images/TwitterFrisk.PNG?raw=true "TwitterFrisk")